newtfire/newTutorials/rubyJekyll/tutorial.md

 ### Create the `_config.yml` file

-YML meant "YAML ain't markup language" and it's there to establish some basic information about your site and manage any plugins you might eventually supply.
+YML means "YAML ain't markup language" (I'm serious).
+The `_config.yml` file is there to establish some basic information about your site and manage any plugins you might eventually supply.
 Let's start with a super simple YAML file to configure your site.
 (Obviously, you should customize this to your website's information).
 This is basically a text file that you save with the name `_config.yml` and save in the directory that will be publishing your website. **If you will be configuring GitHub Pages to publish from your `docs/` directory, save this in `docs/`**.

 ```
 title: Elisa Beshero's Portfolio Website